AndrewTingey/CS260/README.md

 # Ultimate Tic Tac Toe

-The most recent working model of this app will be published to startup.andrewt.click
+The most recent working model of this app will be published to https://startup.andrewt.click

 ## Elevator Pitch